 The idea of forgiveness was a completely ludicrous concept to me before I came into recovery.
-My reality at the time, told me that I was a free spirit, I held absolutely no resentments and that I loved everyone.
+My reality at the time told me that I was a free spirit, I held absolutely no resentments and that I loved everyone.
 Live and let live, I sang out, as I’d down a triple shot of tequila and snort up an 8-inch line of cocaine.
 I would float from one project (artist) to the next, one city to the next, one country, one relationship, one…. there was always one more, something.

-I truly believed at my depths that I was this eclectic free spirit and that I was happy damn it!!
+I truly believed at my depths that I was this eclectic free spirit and that I was happy to damn it!!
 As long as I had my survival tools with me drugs and alcohol all was well in my world.
 Till I hit a wall.

 Then nothing seemed to work to take away my feelings.
 I could not seem to get numb enough.
 What I found in recovery was that I was a very angry woman.
-At first the anger fueled me, well let’s be real, all that RAGE, uncontrollable; inner rage fueled me to great heights in fact, I used it just like drugs to propel me forward.
+At first, the anger-fueled me, well let’s be real, all that RAGE, uncontrollable; inner rage fueled me to great heights, in fact, I used it just like drugs to propel me forward.
 The “I’ll show you” worked for a while.
 But like everything else I always ended up in the same place.
 And it was never a “pretty place”.

 I was trained very young to “never tell”, or “never talk about my feelings” or “what happened”.
 So I’d just act like it never happened and if it made me uncomfortable I used to “forget about it”.
 I stuffed, and there was so much down “there”, it was literally choking me.
 When I entered recovery and I put down my survival tools (using) that had enabled me to maintain this mindset.
 Well; yes, all hell broke loose.

 What did you say?
-I need to write about my past?
-A forth step – what?
+Do I need to write about my past?
+A fourth step – what?
 But I don’t have any issues, I exclaimed.
 And I’ve done just fine this way, “Let’s just forget about it” worked so far right?
 (Wrong) Why dig it all up, write about and then- TELL someone about it!
 Were they crazy?